 But I know firing people and replacing them with cheaper, inexperienced idiots is common.
 Last year around this time, I was fired from my job for a very similar reason.
 When I asked if I had done something wrong, my supervisor said, “No, we’re just reorganizing the department and going in a different direction.”
 The following Monday, I applied for unemployment benefits, and a few days later I was told I wouldn’t be getting them because my employer claimed I was fired for cause.
 I should have known they were going to screw me over on benefits when I read my termination letter, which said absolutely nothing but, “As of February 12, 2016, your employment at Greedy Bastards, Inc. is terminated.”
 (Name of company has been changed to protect the guilty, me from a libel suit, and also for sheer accuracy.)

 So I’m sitting here thinking I went about things all wrong.
-I’m not married, but I could have had a relative demand justice on social media.
+I’m not married, but I could have had a relative or friend demand justice on social media.
 Not because I would want to work for Greedy Bastards ever again—truthfully, I hated the job and the only thing I miss about it is the money, plus who wants to work for someone who might stab you in the back like that at any time?
 Fuck that shit.
-BUT I bet Nanette is getting tons of job offers right now, and will likely have her pick of jobs, and that’s not something most people get when their fired.
+BUT I bet Nanette is getting tons of job offers right now, and will likely have her pick of jobs, and that’s not something most people get when they’re fired.
 Hell, she doesn’t even need to take another job—she could probably start a blog or a YouTube channel and actually make money off it right now, unlike the vast majority of people like me who toil in obscurity, writing blogs no one reads, because they don’t have the popularity of this one person out of thousands who get fired every year, and that makes me jealous.

 Why do I get jealous over stupid things?
 I don’t know, but I do, and I’m not going to stop.
 Please don’t tell me the grass is always greener, or to be grateful for what I have, or to have a positive attitude, or any of that other bullshit the richest one percent spread around to encourage the masses to settle for less.
-(As far as I’m concerned, all this gratitude crap is code for, “I’m rich and I want to stay that way, so stop wanting my money.”)
+(As far as I’m concerned, all this gratitude crap is code for, “I’m rich and I want to stay that way, so stop eyeballing my money.”)

 This is not the first time I’ve gotten jealous over stupid shit, and I attribute all these incidents to my lack of money.
 Period.
 I remember one time I was running on a treadmill at the gym, and the TVs were all muted but had closed captioning, but usually the commercials weren’t captioned.
 So this particular day an ad came on that I hadn’t seen before.
 It appeared to be for some sort of spa—there were all these shots of palm trees, swimming pools, people getting hot stone massages.
 And I became insanely jealous, thinking how much I hated the people who could afford to go to this beautiful spa when I couldn’t even afford to drive to my cousin’s wedding or get a room at the Motel Fucking Six.